Ohio State vs. Maryland NCAA Football Odds, Plays and Insights | October 9, 2021

 Maryland Stats and Trends

-- Maryland has three wins against the spread in five games this year.

-- Maryland's games this season have gone over the total in two out of five opportunities (40%).
+- Maryland's games this year have hit the over on two of five set point totals (40%).

-- Maryland is 3-0 against the spread and 3-0 overall in games when it puts up more than 21.2 points.
+- Maryland is 3-0 against the spread and 3-0 overall when the team notches more than 21.2 points.

-- When Maryland totals more than 398.0 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Maryland picks up over 398 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Terrapins have turned the ball over one more time (10 total) than the Buckeyes have forced a turnover (9) this season.
+- This year the Terrapins have turned the ball over 10 times, one more than the Buckeyes' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.